iamgerwin/sure-daily-github/docs/STATE.md

 - If the state file is missing or corrupted, the system starts fresh and keeps a `.bak` backup (when possible).
 - The directory structure is created on demand; failures are logged without crashing the process.
+- Legacy methods `isCommitNeeded` and `recordCommit` are still supported and map to daily limits to preserve original behavior.

 ## Overriding State Path